Sunderland striker Defoe has medical with Bournemouth

-LONDON Sunderland striker Jermain Defoe has undergone a medical at Bournemouth with a view to joining the Premier League side next month, he said on Tuesday.
+LONDON (Reuters) - Sunderland striker Jermain Defoe has undergone a medical at Bournemouth with a view to joining the Premier League side next month, he said on Tuesday.

 The move was expected after Sunderland's relegation from the top flight and the 34-year-old revealed his intention on England duty ahead of Saturday's World Cup qualifier against Scotland.